 Sexual orientation does not refer to sexual practices.
 It is an important part of an individual’s psychological and sexual identity.
-It refers to a shared social and cultural identity as gay, lesbian, bisexual or heterosexual (of which sexual expression is only a part).
+It refers to a shared social and cultural identity as gay, lesbian, bisexual, asexual, heterosexual, or other (of which sexual expression is only a part).
 Sexual orientation is similar to religion or ethnicity in organizing people’s self-definition and their social and emotional lives.

 False, overly simplistic, or unfounded assumptions about a group of people that results in disregard for individual differences amongst group members; usually, negative preconception that characterizes each member of that group as being one and the same.